-With the G43, we saw a trigger that was almost identical to our full-size Glocks and free from the 12 inches of travel it seemed every other sub-compact had.
-Easy to conceal and complete with the standard Glock reliability, the G43 continues to be a major hit in the market.
-With more than one million G43s sold thus far, it is definitely worthy of our list.
+With the Glock 43, we saw a trigger that was almost identical to our full-size Glocks and free from the 12 inches of travel it seemed every other sub-compact had.
+Easy to conceal and complete with the standard Glock reliability, the Glock 43 continues to be a major hit in the market.
+With more than one million Glock 43s sold thus far, it is definitely worthy of our list.

-The G26 is pretty easy to conceal and, at the time, was all the rage for CCW carriers.
 Today, the gun is still a favorite and has legions of fans around the world.
-So, for its contribution to pushing the concealed carry gun design, I bequeath the No. 4 slot to the G26.
+It is little wonder that the Glock 26 has become the choice of professionals worldwide and it has been rumored that the Israeli Mossad even finds the little pistol useful.
+So, for its contribution to pushing the concealed carry gun design, I bequeath the No. 4 slot to the Glock 26.

 The Glock 18 is a full-auto 9mm machine pistol.
 A full-auto Glock — in all honesty, what else needs to be said?
-I was shocked to find a friend that was not familiar with the G18; attribute it to the fact that they aren’t exactly readily available.
+I was shocked to find a friend that was not familiar with the Glock 18; attribute it to the fact that they aren’t exactly readily available.

-The pistol is a select-fire version of the G17 that was developed at the request of the Austrian EKO Cobra counter-terrorist unit.
 Originally made in 1986, it has a fire selector on the back of the slide.
 It looks very odd in comparison to the Glocks we carry every day, but it worked well.
-Glock doesn’t exactly talk much about the G18 and you will not find it on the Glock website.
+Glock doesn’t exactly talk much about the Glock 18 and you will not find it on the Glock website (you can, however, find it on the European version of the Glock site).
 They are a rare bird in the public arena, as they are obviously an NFA weapon.
-If you do get the opportunity to run one however, do it!
+If you do get the opportunity to run one, however, do it!
 This angry little Austrian fires at 1,200 rounds per minute, guaranteed to put a smile on your face.

-In all honesty, the G17 is my personal favorite simply because of how it fits me.
+In all honesty, the Glock 17 is my personal favorite simply because of how it fits me.
 It is one of the most widely recognized guns on earth.
-You could be at a spice market in sub Saharan Africa and people would recognize the pistol.
-Like many of its siblings, the G17 has been through a number of generational modifications.
+You could be at a spice market in sub-Saharan Africa and people would recognize the pistol.
+Like many of its siblings, the Glock 17 has been through a number of generational modifications.
 Today it sits in the Gen5 spot and is a fantastic full-size handgun.
-Reliable, accurate, easy to maintain and simple to run, the G17 has it all.
+Reliable, accurate, easy to maintain, and simple to run, the Glock 17 has it all.

 1. Glock 19

-The Glock 19 was unofficially carried by members of the First Special Forces Detachment – Delta (Delta Force) and continues to be found in gear kits of warriors doing heavy lifting against terrorists.
-Meanwhile, civilians embraced the G19 as a compact gun that has many of the same features as a true full-size gun.
-With a 15-round magazine, it is a much appreciated fighter that people can carry easily.
-The G19 — especially in the Gen5 configuration — gives us the best of what Glock has to offer.
+The Glock 19 was unofficially carried by members of the First Special Forces Detachment – Delta (Delta Force) and continues to be found in gear kits of warriors doing the heavy lifting against terrorists.
+Meanwhile, civilians embraced the Glock 19 as a compact gun that has many of the same features as a true full-size gun.
+With a 15-round magazine, it is a much-appreciated fighter that people can carry easily.
+The Glock 19 is also highly customizable thanks to the countless aftermarket parts and accessories available, allowing gun enthusiasts to tailor the pistol to their specific needs and preferences.
+The Glock 19 — especially in the Gen5 configuration — gives us the best of what Glock has to offer.

 Final Thoughts on the Best Glock Pistols

-So, let the screaming begin and write down your best Glock list.
-In the end many people will argue over minutia.
+So, let the screaming begin and write down your own list of best Glock pistols.
+In the end, many people will argue over minutia.
 The last hard numbers we got from Glock regarding production were in 2007.
 At that time, Glock announced a total of five million guns sold.
-Since then we know for a fact that they have sold at least one million G43s, so the overall number must be astronomical.
+Since then we know for a fact that they have sold at least one million Glock 43s, so the overall number must be astronomical.
 The moral of the story is that regardless of how you list them, Glocks are one of the most popular handguns in the world.